 *I used Shellahera Script in the example

-There are a number of ways you can create beautiful DIY Invites.
+There are a number of ways you can create beautiful DIY Invites and wedding backdrops.
 You can purchase a digital copy from etsy (some as low as $10), minted ($50 for unlimited use) or use a template directly from an online printing service like PSPrint (free with the cost of printing).
 Or if you can, you can always design your own.

 I recommend printing your invitations with PsPrint.com.
 You can always print them yourself at home, but I’ve found that to not always be consistent.
 You will get better results from a professional printer.
 They run great sales (I paid somewhere around $60 for full color invitations, front & back) and they have great costumer service.
 They always double check your files before printing – if they notice something weird, they’ll contact you to fix it.
 Nobody wants a typo or a grainy image on their wedding invitations.